Giving Victims a Voice: Summary of findings

 Most of the allegations had not previously been reported to authorities, the reasons given included fear of disbelief and distrust in the judicial system.
 At least seven allegations of sexual assault made to police during Savile's lifetime were not linked by police, with Savile as the same alleged perpetrator.
 The Crown Prosecution Service (CPS) said that the allegations made to Surrey Police between 2007 and 2009 could have resulted in prosecutions being undertaken.

 Approximately 600 people had provided information at the time of the report's publication with 450 relating to Savile.
-This resulted in the formal recording of a total 214 alleged criminal offences across 28 police forces.
+This resulted in the formal recording of a total of 214 alleged criminal offences across 28 police forces.
 No attacks within the West Mercia area are included in the figures, and Gray expected the number of recorded offences to rise above the 214 considered by the report.

 The report acknowledges that agencies such as the police and the NHS have "failed victims over decades".
 It describes Savile as "one of the UK's most prolific known sexual predators..."
 It concluded that "no clear evidence" was found that Savile operated in a paedophile ring, but investigations were continuing regarding the possibility of his being a member of an "informal network".
 The report suggests that Savile may not have been caught partly because, during the most prolific period, police investigations into such crimes at that time "lacked the specialist skills, knowledge and the collaborative approach of later years".